-When research data includes personal and sensitive data, privacy issues can emerge.
-Researchers using this type of data need to fulfill legal and ethical obligations, eliminating the traceable reference to, or presence of, personal identifiers: anonymisation and pseudoanonymisation are two different methods to mitigate privacy risks in data processing.
+When research data includes personal and sensitive data, privacy issues can emerge, as the EU’s GDPR states.
+Researchers using sensitive data need to align to legal and ethical obligations, thus they should eliminate any traceable reference to, or presence of, personal identifiers: anonymisation and pseudoanonymisation are two different methods which allow to mitigate privacy risks when processing sensitive personal data.

 Anonymisation